adrianoes/appium-and-robotframework-expandtesting_mobile/README.md

 - Execute Virtual Device Manager on Android Studio.
 - Open Appium Inspector and start the appium session.

+# Tests:

+- Execute ```robot -d ./results tests``` to run all tests in headless mode and store results in separated folder.
+- Hit :point_right:**Testing** button on left side bar in VSC and choose the tests you want to execute.

 # Support:

 - [expandtesting API documentation page](https://practice.expandtesting.com/notes/api/api-docs/)